diegowinter/AmongUsHelper/README.md

 </p>

 # AmongUsHelper
-No more accidental "😱 Omg, blue killed me!" in the middle of the game!
+No more accidental "😱 Omg, blue killed me!" during a match!
 This Discord bot is made to help players in Among Us matches.

 ## Adding to your server
 You can add AmongUsHelper using this following [link](https://discord.com/oauth2/authorize?client_id=759594769079992370&scope=bot&permissions=4197440).